Extra Spicy Ginger Tea

 - cayenne pepper

-- I never use exact proportions when making this.
+I never use exact proportions when making this.
 I kinda just go with what I’m in the mood for and eye it.
-So here are the basics and you can adjust to what you like.
+So here are the basics; you can adjust to what you like.

-- Peel a large piece of ginger.
+- Start by peeling a large piece of ginger.
 The skin on ginger is super thin, so I use my smallest knife.
-After the ginger is peeled chop the ginger into large slices
+Peeling ginger with a spoon also works well.
+After the ginger is peeled, chop the ginger into large slices.

 - Add the ginger slices to the blender and add enough water to cover the blades.
 Then blend until you have a fine pulp.

 - Bring a large cup of water to a boil and remove from heat.

 - Add the ginger pulp to the boiling water and pour in the freshly squeezed lemon juice.
 I will usually use half a lemon per cup of tea.
 Pour the tea into your favorite mug and sweeten it with a lot of honey or maple syrup.